stefancristianco/monitor-telegram-bot/README.md

 },
 ```

-- The bot also notifies when FORT token is sent to your wallet address.
+- The bot also notifies you when FORT tokens are sent to your wallet address.
 This can be useful to know when rewards have been distributed.
-Go to your favorite provider and get two url's, one for Ethereum mainnet and one for Polygon mainnet.
+Go to your favorite provider and get two urls, one for Ethereum mainnet and one for Polygon mainnet.
 Attention that the endpoint MUST start with "wss://" and MUST support "eth_subscribe".
 Most providers do support these features, but just in case, I tested using a free plan (NOT the public one) from [Blast](https://blastapi.io/):

 ```json
 "eth": {